locationtech/udig-platform/docs/user/en/Document view.rst

 Save As
 -------

-The :guilabel:`Save As...` button is used to save a new copy of the file of a file attachment document.
+The :guilabel:`Save As...` button is used to save a new copy of an attachment document.

 Clear
 ------